MSU HRPP Manual Section 2-2-B

 U.S. Environmental Protection Agency

-In addition to Basic U.S. Environmental Protection Agency (EPA) Policy for Protection of Subjects in Human Research (40 CFR 26 subpart A), the EPA has promulgated additional requirements for human subject research in subparts B – Q. This policy addresses the applicability of the EPA requirements to human subject research reviewed by the Michigan State University (MSU) Institutional Review Boards (IRB).
+This policy addresses the applicability of the U.S. Environmental Protection Agency (EPA) requirements to human subject research reviewed by an Michigan State University (MSU) Institutional Review Boards (IRB) and requests for exempt and not human research determinations submitted to the MSU Human Research Protection Program (HRPP).
 Research conducted or supported by the EPA includes research conducted in EPA facilities by any person and research conducted in any facility by EPA employees.

 Subpart B